ketosim/Factor-performance-backtest/README.md

-# projects
-Factor performance backtest

-Purposes:

-Backtest fundamental and market-oriented factors and analyse the predictiveness of a factor based on different set-ups Set-ups include sector neutrality, factor/equal weightings and different rebalancing periods

-Input:

-Fundamental data and market trading data are used to construct factor data

-Processes:

-Input data (fundmantal and trading data to form a factor, such as P/S, 1Yr sales growth) are cleaned and quantised to construct factor data
-Weightings of stocks in each quantile are calcualted.
-Options for weightings include long-only portfolio and long-short portpolio of the following set-ups: sector neutral equal-weighted, absolute equal-weighted, sector neutral factor-weighted and absolute factor-weighted*
-Calculate portfolio returns based on rebalancing set-up and plot the results

-Outputs:

-Average return for each quantile
-Top quintile return minus bottom quintile return (long-short portfolio) Cumulative returns by quintile with rebalancing *Sector neutrality and weighting options are designed to cover a wide range of factors -- some sectors are overly represented in a factor quintile by nature.
-For example, backtesting P/S factor without sector neutrality over the period of 2017-2020 is essentially a long technology and short value stocks strategy.
-Allowing sector neutrality gives a purer picture of the factor performance over time, free from heavily skewed market trend.

-The notebook relies on input data from Quantopian platform.

-Stock Correlation visualisation

-Input:

-daily price and volume data in any time frame

-Process:

-calulate sparse inverse covariances (covariance.GraphicalLassoCV) of all stocks price(or volume) series covariances show connectedness of all tickers, i.e. stocks are traded together as a group group tickers based on covariances (Affinity Propagation, non-equal number clusters)
-visulisation: color of nodes showing clusters, thickness of edges showing connectedness (manifold.LocallyLinearEmbedding)
-Variations:

-input 1 daily_change = close_price - open_price
-input 2 daily_volatility = today's high - today's low
-input 3 volume = today's volume - 10 day moving average volume

-Uses:

-Given a basket, say Saas stocks, see who is traded away from the basket Given a market event, see how the affected stocks react differently Compare monthly trading behaviours to identify market shifts

-Others:

-symbol dictionary generator for bulk analyses
+# Actor Performance Backtest

+## **Purpose**
+- Backtest fundamental and market-oriented factors and analyze the predictiveness of a factor based on different setups.
+- Explore setups including sector neutrality, factor/equal weightings, and various rebalancing periods.

+## **Input**
+- Fundamental data and market trading data are used to construct factor data.

+## **Processes**
+1. **Data Construction:**
+    - Input data (fundamental and trading data) is cleaned and quantized to construct factor data.
+Examples of factors include:
+      - Price-to-Sales Ratio (P/S)
+      - 1-Year Sales Growth

+2. **Weightings of Stocks in Each Quantile:**
+    - Calculate weightings based on different setups:
+      - **Long-only portfolio**
+      - **Long-short portfolio**
+    - Weighting options include:
+      - Sector-neutral, equal-weighted
+      - Absolute equal-weighted
+      - Sector-neutral, factor-weighted
+      - Absolute factor-weighted

+3. **Calculate Portfolio Returns:**
+    - Calculate portfolio returns based on the selected rebalancing setup.
+    - Options for rebalancing periods (e.g., monthly, quarterly).

+4. **Visualize Results:**
+    - Plot cumulative returns by quantile.
+    - Provide detailed analysis of long-short portfolios and factor predictiveness.

+## **Outputs**
+- **Average Return:** Return for each quantile.
+- **Top Quintile Minus Bottom Quintile:** Return difference for long-short portfolios.
+- **Cumulative Returns:** Returns by quantile, including rebalancing effects.

+### **Note:**
+- Sector neutrality and weighting options are designed to account for cases where some sectors are naturally overrepresented in certain factor quintiles.
+For example, backtesting the P/S factor without sector neutrality from 2017-2020 primarily involves a long technology/short value strategy.
+Applying sector neutrality offers a clearer assessment of the factor’s performance over time.

+- **Platform Dependency:** This notebook relies on input data from the Quantopian platform.

+---

+# Stock Correlation Visualization

+## **Input**
+- Daily price and volume data over any time frame.

+## **Process**
+1. **Calculate Sparse Inverse Covariances:**
+    - Use `covariance.GraphicalLassoCV` on stock price or volume series to compute covariances.
+    - This shows the connectedness of stocks, indicating how they are traded together as a group.

+2. **Cluster Tickers:**
+    - Group tickers based on covariances using **Affinity Propagation**, which does not require specifying the number of clusters.

+3. **Visualize Connectedness:**
+    - Color nodes by cluster membership.
+    - Adjust edge thickness to reflect the strength of connectedness between tickers using **`manifold.LocallyLinearEmbedding`**.

+## **Variations:**
+- **Input 1:** Daily change = Close price - Open price
+- **Input 2:** Daily volatility = Today’s high - Today’s low
+- **Input 3:** Volume = Today’s volume - 10-day moving average volume

+## **Uses:**
+- **Analyze Basket Behavior:**
+    - Given a basket (e.g., SaaS stocks), identify which stocks are traded differently from the group.

+- **Monitor Market Events:**
+    - Detect how affected stocks respond differently during significant market events.

+- **Identify Market Shifts:**
+    - Compare monthly trading behavior to detect shifts in market dynamics.

+---

+# Symbol Dictionary Generator for Bulk Analyses
+- Generate symbol dictionaries to facilitate large-scale analyses across multiple tickers and datasets.